After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 > └── TV
 > ```
 >
-> I keep mainstream movies (i.e. Hollywood films) in the "Movies/Movies" folder.
+> I keep majority of my mainstream movies (Hollywood and some misc foreign ones) in the "Movies/Movies" folder.

 <br />